 Jogging on a clogged street – no more dangerous than jogging in a mountain village

 Joggers know the problem.
 Every time you jog close to a road with a little more traffic than just an occasional vehicle, an eerie feeling creeps up on you.
 All this exhaust from the vehicles can sure be no good for me.
-Wouldn’t it be better to do our rounds in a piece of woods or at least in a park?
+Wouldn’t it be better to do our rounds in a piece of wood or at least in a park?

 However, is this fear from the exhaust grounded in reality?